 And for those of you wanting to know more about the specs:

-- Yes, it does have reinforced taped seams
+- It does have reinforced taped seams

 - Waterproof/windproof